 Getting Started with 529 Plans

-Saving for a loved one's college education is one of the most rewarding things you can do for their future.
-It can also be challenging if you don't know where or how to start.
-The College Savings Plans Network (CSPN) has designed this Web site to help guide you and get you started on the right path toward achieving your goals.
-You can find additional information about federal tax benefits for education by reading IRS Publication 970: Tax Benefits for Education
+Saving for a loved one’s college education is one of the most rewarding things you can do for their future.
+It can also be challenging if you don’t know where or how to start.
+The College Savings Plans Network (CSPN) has designed this website to help you get started on the right path toward achieving your college savings goals.
+You can find additional information about federal tax benefits for 529 college savings plans, by reading IRS Publication 970: Tax Benefits for Education.

 Define your savings goals.

-The first step is to determine how much you want to save for your child's education.
-Do you want to save for tuition only or room and board, too?
-All four years of college or just two?
-Public or private college?
+The first step is to determine how much you want to save for your child’s education.
+Do you want to save for all four years of college or just two?
+Do you want your savings to cover just tuition, or room and board, too?
+Do you think your child will attend public or private college?
 Defining your goals will help you to establish how much you should save and measure your progress.
-Click on the College Cost Calculator to help get the information you'll need.
+Our College Cost Calculator can help you get started.

 Start as early as possible.

-The earlier you start saving the easier it is to save since you can afford to save in smaller amounts and you will have more time for your money to grow.
+The earlier you start, the easier it is to save.
+You will be able to spread out your contributions and will have more time for your money to grow.

 Save as much as you can afford.

 Take a look at your budget and see how much you can dedicate toward saving for college.
 Even just $25 a month can add up over time.
+Consider reducing other expenses (e.g. delay buying a new car to avoid costly monthly payments) and put the difference into your college savings.
 The key is to get started and gradually increase your monthly savings over time.